 In this post we would look at the applicability of the provisions under Section 45 and facts which one needs to know about their policy.

-Highlights of the Amendments to Provisions U/S 45 of the Act: One Should Know
+Highlights of the Amendments to Provisions Under Section 45 of Insurance Act: One Should Know

 - Insurer allowed only 3 years window to question a policy on grounds of suppression/misrepresentation of material facts, not amounting to fraud.
 This means no policy can be questioned on or after completion of 3 years even if some facts were incorrectly shared by the insured.
 The onus lies on the Insurer to verify the claims and facts shared by the Insured.